qwx9/strangepg/README.md

 This option squishes nodes as close to each other as possible so as to appear as if there is no depth.

+Graphical options

+- `-H`: enable high-DPI mode (macOS only).
+- `-M`: enable 4x multi-sample antialiasing (MSAA), which smooths lines and provides much more aesthetically pleasant visuals, at the cost of performance.

 ## Layouting

 Layouting is performed and visualized in real time and in parallel.
 Currently all available layout algorithms are based on a spring model force-directed approach, and are variations of the classic Fruchterman-Reingold algorithm __[1]__.
+They are slow (improvements underway).
 Parameters and heuristics are hand-tuned and may require further adjustment for better results, or may warrant better approaches.
 Because the initial state is random, results are different every time,